 With millions of possible solutions, Puzzlets has been tested and approved by gamers as a way of getting young people to think like programmers.
-Not only that, it's getting a thumbs up from teachers, and has snagged a couple of awards, too.
+Not only that, it gets a thumbs up from teachers, and has snagged a couple of awards, too.